Gap-Friendly Strategies

 How long of a gap is too long?

-There's no magic number.
-Gaps under 6 months are rarely questioned.
-1-2 years can be explained with the right framing.
-Even longer gaps aren't dealbreakers if you demonstrate you've stayed current in your field.
+There is no fixed cutoff.
+BLS 2024 data shows 37% of unemployed workers were jobless 15+ weeks, so multi-month gaps are common.
+Gaps under 6 months are rarely questioned; 1–2 years can be explained with the right framing.
+What matters most is showing you stayed current in your field.

 Should I mention my gap on my resume?

 For gaps over 6 months, address them briefly.
-Use entries like 'Career Break for Family Care (2022-2023)' or 'Professional Development & Freelance Consulting (2021-2022)'.
-This shows intentionality rather than hiding something.
+Use entries like 'Career Break for Family Care (2022–2023)' or 'Professional Development & Freelance Consulting (2021–2022)'.
+SHRM notes that recruiters evaluate gaps case-by-case — a clear label shows intentionality rather than hiding something.

 How do I explain a gap due to mental health?